eshabram/WEAJ/README.md

 Authors:
 - Elliot Shabram - Project Lead, Backend/Frontend Developer
     - Created the structure and design, majority of the html templates and css, Querying of APIs, logic for random and final queries, and connected everything for the final release.
+Also created the descision algorithm.
 - Joshua Rivera - Backend/Frontend Developer
     - Handled the data collection and processing.
 Created functions to find the most common items in the lists of collected data.
 Hooked up the functions to the liking mechanisms.
 - Angel Medina - Backend/Frontend Developer